Skip to content

 • BBC Introducing upload.
 Free, mandatory for an unsigned UK release.
 Upload via the BBC Introducing Uploader 2-3 weeks before release.
 Tag the regional show that covers your city.
 One in roughly twenty submissions gets played; one in five hundred gets a feature.
 Worth the 5 minutes.

 • Distribution.
 DistroKid (annual fee, unlimited releases), Ditto (annual, unlimited, slightly higher fee, more services), CD Baby (per-release, no annual).
 For an artist releasing 2+ singles a year, DistroKid or Ditto are nearly always cheaper.
-AI can’t pick this for you and shouldn’t pretend to — it’s a 10-minute decision based on release frequency and budget.
+AI can’t pick this for you and shouldn’t pretend to.
+It’s a 10-minute decision based on release frequency and budget.

 • The Musicians’ Union Fair AI Pledge.
 Read it.
 If you’re using AI for marketing, prompts and content reuse, you’re aligned.
 If you’re generating the music itself with AI and releasing it as your own, you’re not, and the career risk is not recoverable.